 ON THIS PAGE: You will learn about how doctors describe astrocytoma’s growth or spread.
 This is called the stage or grade.
 Use the menu to see other pages.

 Staging is a way of describing where a tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
-Several types of childhood CNS tumors can spread through the spinal fluid that surrounds the brain and the spine.
-This information helps the doctor plan the treatment and determine the child's prognosis (chance of recovery.
+Several types of childhood central nervous system (CNS) tumors can spread through the spinal fluid that surrounds the brain and the spine.
+This information helps the doctor recommend the best kind of treatment and helps predict the child's prognosis, which is the chance of recovery.

 In addition to staging, doctors also describe astrocytoma by its grade.
 The grade describes how much tumor cells look like healthy cells when viewed under a microscope.

 The doctor compares the tumor tissue with healthy tissue.
 Healthy tissue usually contains many different types of cells grouped together.
 If the tumor tissue looks similar to healthy tissue and has different cell groupings, it is called "differentiated" or a "low-grade tumor."
 If the tumor tissue looks very different from healthy tissue, it is called "poorly differentiated" or a "high-grade tumor."
 The tumor’s grade may help the doctor predict how quickly it will spread.
 In general, the lower the tumor’s grade, the better the prognosis.